Shikhandi

 Shikhandi (शिखण्डी), whose natal female identity is rendered Shikhandini, is a character in the Hindu epic Mahabharata.
 Born as the daughter of Drupada, the King of Panchala, Shikhandini becomes male after agreeing to a sex exchange with a yaksha.
 He is the brother of Draupadi, who is the common wife of the Pandavas.

 Shikhandi is the reincarnation of Amba, a princess who was abducted by Bhishma at a svayamvara and later spurned by him.
 The prince fights in the Kurukshetra War on the side of his brothers-in-law, the Pandavas, and is instrumental in causing the death of Bhishma.
 He also engages in combat with great warriors like Ashwatthama, Kripa, and Kritavarma.

-In Javanese wayang tradition, Shikhandi is known as Srikandhi and is born as a male, and changes into a female.
-She becomes the second wife of the Pandava brother Arjuna, and Sembadra being the first.